The Graduate Certificate in Italian Studies

 Description: The graduate certificate in Italian Studies provides an opportunity for students to complement their doctoral studies with a coordinated multidisciplinary training in the Program in Italian Studies, and take part in an intellectually stimulating interdisciplinary community.
 Students entering the program may come from any department in the Humanities and Social Sciences in which interdisciplinary training in Italian history, culture, and language is desirable, including the Departments of Art and Archaeology, Architecture, Comparative Literature, Classics, History, History of Science, Music, Religion, and Politics and Programs such as Judaic Studies, Medieval Studies, Renaissance Studies, and Women and Gender.

 Course of Study: The course of study is determined by students’ home department advisors in consultation with the director of the Program in Italian Studies.
-Certificate requirements include (a) Italian language proficiency sufficient to conduct original research using Italian as a research tool; (b) participation in 2-3 seminars designated as appropriate for Italian Studies [see website for details] (c) regular participation in the Italian Studies Conferences or Workshops (d) at least one extended period of research and non-language study in Italy.
+Certificate requirements include (a) Italian language proficiency sufficient to conduct original research using Italian as a research tool; (b) participation in 2-3 graduate courses that deal with Italian Studies OR Independent research on an Italian topic(could be a portion of a dissertation, conference papers, or published articles) (c) regular participation in the Italian Studies Conferences or Workshops (d) at least one extended period of research and non-language study in Italy.

 Entrance into the Program: Ideally, students should confer with the Program Director during their first year of study to allow adequate time to plan an appropriate course of study.
 Second-year students and post-generals students may be admitted, depending upon their background, experience, and area of concentration.
 All students interested in the program should contact the director of the Program in Italian Studies for further information.

 Entrance Requirements and Language Requirements: Students are expected to demonstrate competence in Italian speaking, writing, and reading for admission, at which point a recommendation will be made for further Italian study as necessary.